 Ensure that the monitor installer file and the options file are in the same directory and, if you saved the options file as options.server.txt, you can invoke an unattended installation from the command line by typing:

-C:\ mysqlmonitor-version-windows-installer.exe --optionfile options.server.txt agentpassword options.
-Create a file containing these values and use it with the optionfile option for unattended agent installation.
+C:\ mysqlmonitor-version-windows-installer.exe --optionfile options.server.txt

 You can install the MySQL Enterprise Monitor Agent in exactly the same fashion.
 Create an agent option file and call the agent installer using the optionfile option.